lucatam05/lucatam05/README.md

 # Hi, I'm Luca 👋

-I study Computer Science at UNIPR.
+- I study <b>Computer Science</b>  at UNIPR.
-I like learning new things — I find it exciting.
+- I like learning new things — I find it exciting.
-I also play chess.
+- I also play chess.
 Do you want to play?

 ---